-If your cargo is at least a half a pallet or 150 kilograms, Shapiro provides freight services that are typically lower in cost than traditional courier services.
-FBA sellers shipping less than half a pallet of cargo or fewer than 150 kilograms will find it most cost-effective to ship via a courier service, such as FedEx, DHL, or UPS.
+If your cargo is at least a pallet (2 CBM) or 200 kilograms, Shapiro provides freight services that are typically lower in cost than traditional courier services.
+FBA sellers shipping less than our minimum handling size will find it more cost-effective to ship via a courier service, such as FedEx, DHL, or UPS.

 Importer of Record Status